Hiking Gabriola Island - panoramic view

 The Gabriola Arts Council's three major annual events—the Isle of the Arts Festival in April, Gabriola Theatre Festival in August, and Thanksgiving Studio Tour in October—represent just the largest of many cultural activities.
 This means hikers can often combine trail time with gallery visits, live performances, or artist studio tours, creating a more diverse outdoor experience than typical wilderness hiking provides.

 The island's several wineries add another dimension for hikers looking to extend their visit beyond the trails.
-These establishments often sit within the rural landscape that hiking routes traverse, making them natural stopping points during longer explorations.
+These establishments often sit within the rural landscape that hiking routes traverse, making them natural stopping points during longer explorations of the island's network of interconnected paths and roads.

 Wildlife and Natural Features